unstoppabledomains/dev-docs/reseller/reseller-integration-guides/redirect-url-payments.md

 ---
-description: >-
+title: Redirect URL Payments Guide
-  This guide covers the process for configuring the Reseller account to claim paid domains using the redirect URL payment processing flow.
+description: This guide covers the process for configuring the Reseller account to claim paid domains using the redirect URL payment processing flow.
 ---

 # Redirect URL Payments Guide